Satisfactory Academic Progress (SAP)

 Students who have exceeded the maximum timeframe for degree completion or have lost eligibility under the standards of a previous satisfactory academic progress policy will not be eligible for a warning period.

-In addition, undergraduate transfer students who are not meeting Missouri Western's Satisfactory Academic Progress standards should submit an appeal to the Satisfactory Academic Progress Committee.
+In addition, undergraduate transfer students who are not meeting Missouri Western's Satisfactory Academic Progress standards should submit an appeal to the Satisfactory Academic Progress Committee, see below for more information about SAP Appeals

 Approaching the Maximum Timeframe